jessereynolds/coco/README.markdown

 Coco is heavily concurrent.
 Coco's throughput depends very heavily on the number of cores available to execute Go threads.

-The default GOMAXPROCS is 1, which will give you poor performance as soon as you start sending a good volume of metrics to Coco.
+The default GOMAXPROCS is 1, which will give you poor performance as soon as you start sending a reasonable volume of metrics to Coco.
 If you use Coco seriously, you need to tune GOMAXPROC for your environment.
 As a starting point, the init scripts shipped with Coco set GOMAXPROCS to 16.

 ### How it will break